marcguery/varif/README.md

 ## Minimal depth

-The depth above which all the read counts of the corresponding sample are set to null.
+The depth below which all the read counts of the corresponding sample are set to null.
 For all these samples, proportions are NA values.

 ## Cut-off proportions